Frequently asked questions

 are your services covered by insurance?

 The short answer is, check with your insurance provider to be sure.
-Most extended health benefits cover services by Registered Psychologists, Registered Provisional Psychologists, and Registered Clinical Counsellors to a varying degree.
-Some insurance plans will also cover licensed counsellors.
+Most extended health benefits cover services by Registered Psychologists and Registered Provisional Psychologists to a varying degree.
+Some insurance plans will also cover Canadian Certified Counsellors.
 When speaking with your insurance provider regarding your coverage, you may wish to ask some of the following questions:

 What is my annual maximum?

 What are the licensing requirements for coverage?
-(Example: Registered Psychologist, Registered Provisional Psychologist, Registered Social Worker, Certified Canadian Counsellor, etc.)
+(Example: Registered Psychologist, Registered Provisional Psychologist, Certified Canadian Counsellor, etc.)

 is what I talk about in session confidential?

-Client records are kept for a minimum of ten years and are stored securely regardless of whether they are physical or digital record.
+Client records are kept for a minimum of 11 years and are stored securely regardless of whether they are physical or digital record.

 what is the difference between all the titles and designations?